- About Us

 5. Two letters of recommendation, one from your major professor, and the second letter from anyone of your choosing who can speak to your past academic/research performance, your outreach and engagement experience, and/or your suitability for the scholarship.
 The applicant will request letters of recommendation directly through the eSeaGrant system, and the letter writer will upload their digital letter of recommendation onto eSeaGrant.
 Make sure your recommendation writers have sufficient time to get the letter to us by or before the application deadline; letters of recommendation must arrive by the application deadline for the application to be considered.

 The recipient(s) of the scholarship will be part of Oregon Sea Grant’s Scholars Program and will be asked to represent Oregon Sea Grant.
 The recipient provides the Sea Grant office with quarterly updates on her/his academic progress and status.
 These quarterly updates may be posted to the Oregon Sea Grant Scholars blog.
 The recipient will also submit a final project report narrative when the scholarship ends and will also provide Sea Grant with an electronic copy of her thesis or project paper upon completion of her degree program.
-In addition, the recipient may be asked to present her scholarship work in academic or other settings.
+In addition, the recipient may be asked to present her scholarship work in academic or other settings or asked to serve on Scholar review panels.

 Recipients must meet the minimum enrollment requirements for her program of study.
 Please notify Oregon Sea Grant of any changes to your enrollment status.
 Monthly payments will cease if the recipient is no longer a full-time graduate student in good standing with her department, college, and/or university.
 Please note, Malouf Scholarship awardees must declare any federal funding support received during the Scholarship period.